aws-samples/eks-workshop/content/kubeflow/fairing.md

 Jupyter notebooks are a great way to author your model creation.
 You can write the algorithms, train the model and if you need a way to publish the inference endpoint directly from this interface, you can use Kubeflow fairing to do so

 #### Create Jupyter notebook server
 Create new notebook server by following [Jupyter notebook chapter] (/kubeflow/jupyter).
-Before you jump, take a note of custom image (**seedjeffwan/tensorflow-1.13.1-notebook-cpu:awscli-v2**) we will use for fairing notebook server.
+Before you jump to the link, take a note of custom image (**seedjeffwan/tensorflow-1.13.1-notebook-cpu:awscli-v2**) that you will use for fairing notebook server.
 Below screenshot depicts how to use custom image

 ![dashboard](/images/kubeflow/fairing-custom-notebook-server.png)